Federal law • United States • Effective 2019

-The PACT Act makes it a federal felony to engage in or attempt to engage in the following acts:
+The PACT Act makes it a federal felony to engage in—or attempt to engage in—certain extreme acts of cruelty, including:

 • Crushing (inflicting serious bodily injury)